angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 5. Try to run the `analyze:sme` command and explore the website in opened tab
 6. Another way is to upload `stats.json` file to official [Esbuild Bundle Analyzer](https://esbuild.github.io/analyze/) website and explore the bundle size there

-## TODO 10 - Explore workspace configuration
+## TODO 10 - Workspace configuration & budgets

 Our workspace setup is pretty much done, let's see how it looks like and what can be configured...